Legendary Retailer Joseph Ettedgui Dies at 71

 British retailer and designer Joseph Ettedgui passed away Thursday at the age of 71.
 Ettedgui had been battling cancer for several years.

 Ettedgui, who came to London in the 1950’s and began career as a hairdresser, fell in love with fashion after meeting Kenzo in the 60’s whilst in Paris at the shows.
 His interest in clothing quickly exceeded his desire to style hair, and he promptly opened his first shop, just underneath his salon.
 Ever since, Joseph has become a required stop for any informed shopper traveling or living in London.
+The store features fashion’s greats: Alaia, Celine, YSL, Comme Des Garcons; as well as some of the industry’s favorite new comers: Alexander Wang, Philip Lim, and VPL, to name a few.
+Each garment has always been thoughtfully chosen, as if he was curated an exhibit of his favorite pieces of art.

 His own designs were equally thought out, without appearing over-designed or meticulously styled.
 His clothing may not have been street stoppers, but Joseph’s gorgeous sweaters and wel-tailored pants exuded a sort of quiet chic-ness like none other, making his pieces staples in the modern woman’s wardrobe.
 “An entire wardrobe can’t be made up of only designer clothes” Joseph once said.
 “People need good trousers and good shirts that they wear all the time.”